Andrew McLeod

 Andrew Luke McLeod (born 4 August 1976) is a former professional Australian rules footballer who played for the Adelaide Football Club in the Australian Football League (AFL).
 He is the games record holder for Adelaide, having played 340 games.

 McLeod is considered by many as the greatest player to have played for the Adelaide Football Club.
-Mcleod won two premierships for the Adelaide Football Club in 1997 and 1998.
-He was also awarded the Norm Smith Medal for best on ground in the 1997 and 1998 AFL grand finals.
+McLeod won two premierships for the Adelaide Football Club in 1997 and 1998.
+He was also awarded the Norm Smith Medal for best on ground in the 1997 and 1998 AFL Grand Finals.

 Childhood

 McLeod was born in Darwin, Northern Territory.
 He is Indigenous with Wardaman and Warrgamay descent through his mother, while his father Jock McLeod is of Scottish descent.
 McLeod had an older sister and older brother and was the family's youngest child.
 When McLeod was young, his family moved to Katherine, near Wardaman country, before returning to Darwin in early 1985.
+He was educated at St John’s College Darwin.

 As a child, McLeod supported the Essendon Football Club, and he also had experiences with AFL player and Darwin local Michael McLean.